Cumali Bişi

-Cumali Bişi (born 15 June 1993) is a Turkish professional footballer who plays as a defensive midfielder for Kastamonuspor.
+Cumali Bişi (born 15 June 1993) is a Turkish professional footballer who plays as a defensive midfielder for TFF 2.
+Lig club Muşspor.

 Career

 Club career

 Cumali Bişi began his youth career with Beşiktaş in 2007.
 He made his professional debut on the last matchday of the 2009–10 Süper Lig season against Bursaspor, replacing Michael Fink in the 73rd minute.
 On 7 July 2011, he joined Rizespor on a one-year loan.

 On 8 August 2012, Cumali joined Rizespor permanently, signing a four-year contract.
 In his first season he helped Rizespor achieve promotion to the Süper Lig.
 On 24 August 2014, he joined Adana Demirspor on a one-year loan.

 On 5 January 2016, Bişi joined Boluspor until the end of the season.
 On July 8, 2016, he agreed an extension with the club.
 On 31 January 2017, he joined Gaziantep.
 Later in that same year, on 7 September, he joined Balıkesirspor.

 On 22 July 2019, Bişi rejoined Boluspor on a free transfer, signing a one-year contract.
 In October 2020, he rejoined Balıkesirspor on a free transfer.

 On 22 July 2022, Cumali joined Şanlıurfaspor.